Dustyroom/flat-kit-doc/index.md

 ![Flat Kit import instructions](FlatKit_Manual_Images/flat-kit-import-1-instructions.png)
 > Flat Kit import instructions.

+- **Step 5.** Navigate to _Project Settings_ -> _Graphics_ and insert **[FlatKit] Example Settings URP** file into _Scriptable Rendering Pipeline Setting_ field.
+Please, do this in _Quality_ tab's _Rendering_ field as well.
+This Example Settings file comes with Flat Kit.
+If you are using yours settins file insead, make sure to have _Opaque texture_ and _Depth texture_ checkboxes on, which can be found in URP settings file.

 # 3. Shaders.
 In-Depth Overview
 When you create a material, you’ll choose a shader.
 By default, Unity has the standard shader picked up.
 Once installed, all Flat Kit material shaders are located under the Flat Kit sub-menu of the Shader drop-down menu.
 Please choose the one that would work for your current task.
 Below is the description of all the shaders.